Oven Baked Cod

 Lemon slices arranged under seasoned fish in baking dish.

-Step 3: Tuck lemon slices under and around the cod fillets and bake.
+Step 3: Tuck lemon slices under and around the cod fillets.

 Recipe after baking.

-Step 4: Cook until the fish is done and the fillet looks flakey.
-It may take a few extra minutes depending on the thickness of your fish.
+Step 4: Bake until the fish is done and the fillet looks flaky.
+It may take a few extra minutes, depending on the thickness of your fish.

 1. Thaw the cod properly.
-If you’re using frozen, the correct way to thaw it is to remove it from any plastic packaging and place it in a closed airtight container in the fridge overnight.
-If it’s almost dinner time and you’re desperate, you could keep it in the plastic bag and submerge the bag in luke warm (not hot) water in 10-15 minutes, changing out the water a couple times.
+If you’re using frozen fish, the correct way to thaw it is to remove it from any plastic packaging and place it in a closed airtight container in the fridge overnight.
+If it’s almost dinner time and you’re desperate, you could keep it in the plastic bag and submerge the bag in lukewarm (not hot) water for 10-15 minutes, changing out the water a couple of times.

 2. Pat the cod dry.
 You don’t want any moisture on the cod before baking it.
 The olive oil and seasoning will not stick as well to a damp cod fillet.
 Using a clean paper towel, pat it dry, and then move on with the recipe steps.

 3. Don’t crowd the cod too closely on the baking dish.
-This way they don’t steam in the oven but roast instead.
+Otherwise, they’ll steam in the oven instead of roasting.

 Oven baked cod served over couscous with roasted cherry tomatoes and green beans.